 How will I be assessed?

 Trainees are assessed via a series of ongoing assessments.
 These include weekly target setting, school based lesson observations, Professional Dialogues on aspects of the curriculum and independent reflective writing on their own teaching.
-We support Trainee in a wide range to ensure that Trainees are able to achieve QTS by the end of their training year.
+This form of continuous assessment throughout the year allows trainees to build their confidence and skills and ensures trainees are on track to be awarded QTS.
+QTS is achieved through being able to demonstrate understanding of the Core Content Framework and how to show this in your teaching, and also meeting the Teachers’ Standards.